-What to ask CDP vendors about GDPR compliance
+What to ask CDP vendors about GDPR compliance when researching solutions

 For example, ask your vendor how they handle the fact that the conditions for consent have been strengthened and now must include the “purpose” for each method of data processing, which is arguably the most overlooked impact by CDP vendors.

 Within BlueConic, we’ve addressed this by encapsulating all data points, interactions, and connections that can be set to only collect data when consent has been given for each.

 And, of course, we provide an integrated Privacy Center and Consent Management module in BlueConic, allowing you to give users access to: